axelerant/testimonials-widget/readme.txt

 = Support =

-Please visit the [Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.
+Please visit the [Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, sending ideas, or getting support.

 If you want to contribute and I hope you do, visit the [Testimonials Widget Github repository](https://github.com/michael-cannon/testimonials-widget).